igrishaev/pg2/docs/prepared-statement-cache.md

 ~~~

 The `Connection` object doesn't know about it, and perhaps you expect the next
-`execute` invocation will end with an error.
-Actually, it will but the `execute`
+`execute` invocation to trigger an error.
+Actually, there will be a negative
-function checks for the error code received.
-When it's 2600 (prepared statement
+response from a server but the `execute` function checks for the error code
+before throwing an exception.
+When it's 2600 (prepared statement not found), the
-not found), it will retry the query.
-This time, the failed prepared statement is
+`execute` function retries the query.
+Next time, the failed prepared statement
-removed from the cache and replaced with its new version:
+gets removed from the cache and replaced with a new version:

 ~~~clojure
 (pg/execute conn "select $1::int as num" {:params [3]})